Three Partners, One Vision

 Spotlight: Resilience-Building in Bangladesh

-This is an excellent and unique partnership because it combines C&A Foundation’s funding potential, Save the Children’s operational expertise and C&A’s global business reach to deliver lasting change for children.
-In times characterized by an ever-growing number of crises (natural or man-made), innovative and devoted partnerships such as the one between C&A, C&A Foundation and Save the Children are much needed to achieve the extraordinary for children and families.
+This is an excellent and unique partnership as it it combines C&A Foundation’s funding potential, Save the Children’s operational expertise and C&A’s global business reach to deliver lasting change for children.
+In times characterized by an ever-growing number of crises and disasters, innovative and devoted partnerships such as the one between C&A, C&A Foundation and Save the Children are much needed to achieve the extraordinary for children and families.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.